Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

 4. Keyboard/mouse actions defined via InputActions and InputActionAssets in the new Input System
 5. Unity UI (uGUI) interactable components (buttons, input fields, etc.)

-During gameplay, the bot invokes the `RGActionManager.GetValidActions()` method to request the set of valid actions.
+During gameplay, the bot invokes the `RGActionManager.GetValidActions()` method to request the set of valid actions, which is a subset of the full set of identified actions.
 An _instance_ of each action will be created for each active component in the scene that the action is associated with.
 This means that if the component is not present, the action will be considered invalid since it does not have any instances.

 ## RGActionManager Usage